scusi/vmray/TlsCertReadme.md

 How to add more root CAs
 =======================

-Imagen you have more than one instance of vmray and they use certificates signed by different root CAs.
+Imagin you have more than one instance of vmray and they use certificates signed by different root CAs.
 Here is what you can do in your go program.

 ```go